padcontrol/Paddy-For-Lightroom-CC/README.md

+_update Nov 2017: version for LR Classic CC (7).
+Contact me if interested in testing. padcontrol at protonmail [dot] com_

 ## Paddy for Lightroom CC

 Putting this patch out there because it may help others.
 Especially those with workflows containing a lot of photos.
 Providing it without an easy install because you must really want it.